 How much water does my dog really need?

-While we should drink anywhere between 2-4 liters (67 to 135 oz) per day, depending on our lifestyle and age, the rule of thumb for our dogs is about 1 oz of water for each pound of body weight.
+While we should drink anywhere between 2-4 liters (67 to 135 oz) per day, depending on our lifestyle and age, the rule of thumb for our dogs is about 1 oz of water for each pound of body weight per day.
 This number will be influenced by our dogs’ activity level, weather, and age.

 Puppies & lactating dogs will drink more water as their adult, non lactating counterparts.
 Dogs who exercise a lot will also require a greater water intake.

 As mentioned above, the pups’ water needs depend on their level of activity.
 When hiking with them or playing an intense game of fetch, we always offer fresh, clean water in between.
-That’s when our collapsible outdoor water dishes come in very handy!
+That’s when our collapsible outdoor bowls come in very handy!

 How do I know if my dog is dehydrated?